-After physically installing the controller and connecting the cabling, do the following steps if you need to set or modify a BIOS option, see "Setting BIOS Options" on page 3-3 for details:
+After physically installing the controller and connecting the cabling, do the following steps if you need to set or modify the BIOS options (see "Setting BIOS Options" on page 3-2 for details):

-- 1. Power on the computer. - Watch the messages on the screen for the following prompt to be displayed:
+- 1. Power on the computer. - 2.
+Watch the messages on the screen for the following prompt to be displayed: